History Reborn

 Meet the Photographer

-Patrick Cavan Brown is an award-winning documentary, editorial, and humanitarian photographer known for his intimate, story-driven images that explore culture, community, and the human resilience of people and places often overlooked.
+Patrick Cavan Brown is an award-winning documentary, editorial, and humanitarian photographer based in Boulder, Colorado.
+Known for intimate, story-driven images, his work explores culture, community, and the quiet resilience of people and places often overlooked.
+Alongside his reportage, Brown is a dedicated practitioner of the 19th-century wet-plate collodion process, creating original tintype portraits through The Tintype Company.